 Along with the usability test comes a sample report, which looks something like this.

 A nifty new test that’s been gaining traction with webmasters over the past few years, heatmaps and clickmaps are now almost essential to optimizing your site.

 A heatmap helps you visualize how your visitors are scrolling on your site, how engaged they are on each section of the page, and till where they scroll.

 A clickmap helps you visualize where your visitors are clicking on your site (with a clickmap on VWO, you can view exactly how many clicks each element on your website gets).
 This data is invaluable — it tells you if your call to action button should stand out more, if certain links are confusing your visitors, etc.

-Creating a new heatmap and clickmap with Visual Website Optimizer is as easy as entering the map’s URL in step 1 and customizing a few advanced settings and segmenting traffic in step 2.
+Creating a new heatmap and clickmap with VWO is as easy as entering the map’s URL in step 1 and customizing a few advanced settings and segmenting traffic in step 2.

 Overall, VWO offers a wide range of tests — you’ve got your basic A/Bs and split tests, and then you’ve also got advanced geo-targeting, usability testing, and user navigation mapping.